sayanalokesh/TravelMemory/README.md

 1. Need to open the cloud Mongo DB website and create a new cluster.
 For a free account, we have the option to create one free cluster.
 2. To create a cluster, we need to click on Create and select Shared, then select Cluster Details add the name of the cluster, and click on Create a cluster.
 3. Click on the cluster name and click on Connect.
-A tab will open, Click on compass, and select I have MongoDB compass installed, Copy the connection string link and paste the same link in the backend that is in the .env file.
+A tab will open, Click on compass, and select I have MongoDB compass installed, Copy the connection string link and paste the same link in the backend that is in the .env file as shown in the backend configuration.

-Creating an Instance and configuring a database
+## Creating an Instance and configuring a database
 1. Create 2 instances with the same VPC, while creating an instance, we must select 2 instances so that the same security group will apply to both instances.
 2. Open the MongoDB website in the browser and create a new cluster named travelmemory.
 3. We have created a username and password for the connection part.